What Planting Zone Do I Live In? Updated USDA Plant Hardiness Map

 How to Use Your Planting Zone

-Planting zones are most helpful to gardeners growing perennial plants since perennials are meant to live beyond just one growing season.
+Planting zones are most helpful to gardeners growing perennial plants since they live beyond just one growing season, regrowing each spring.
 Perennials need to be able to survive winter in your area, so it’s essential to know how cold it typically gets in your area and whether a particular plant is hardy enough to survive those temperatures.

 Planting native species is a surefire way to achieve a stable garden.
 See our article on natural landscaping.